some-mthfka/hu.dwim.sdl/README.md

 ##### `<function-name>*`: Convenience functions for passed return values

-Instead of allocating foreign objects to pass to a function for value return, make a wrapping to do it for you, e.g. `ttf-size-text` takes a pointers to width and height variables which it will set, our goal is to make a function `ttf-size-text*` that does it for us, eliminating the need for these arguments:
+Instead of allocating foreign objects to pass to a function for value return, make a wrapping to do it for you.
+For example,`ttf-size-text` takes pointers to width and height variables which it will set, our goal is to make a function `ttf-size-text*` that does it for us, eliminating the need for these arguments:

 ```